 - unpaid work in a family business

 - unpaid work experience or unpaid internship

 - other activities on a case by case basis

 We’ll only recognise some of these activities for a certain amount of time.
 We’ll only count:

-- periods of unpaid leave for up to 6 months – this does not apply to unpaid parental leave
+- periods of unpaid leave for up to 6 months – this doesn’t apply to unpaid parental leave

 - setting up a business for 6 months out of every 12 months

-You will be able to access up to 36 hours of subsidised child care per fortnight if your only activity is:
+You can access up to 36 hours of subsidised child care per fortnight if your only activity is:

 - volunteering, or

 We’ll count any paid or unpaid parental and maternity leave you take.
 We’ll continue to count this as a recognised activity as long as you’re expected to return to work after the leave.
 When including this as a recognised activity you should give us the hours you were working before you started your leave.